zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic02.md

 ### Inputs

-1. A list of name server names taken from the parent domain
-2. and the IP addresses corresponding to those names.

-The addresses should come from glue name address records for in-bailiwick name server names and from separate recursive queries for out-of-bailiwick name server names.
+The label of the domain name to be tested.

 ### Ordered description of steps to be taken to execute the test case

+1. Retrieve the IP addresses from the parent delegation using [Method 2] (../Methods.md#method-2-obtain-name-servers-from-parent) and and [Method 4] (../Methods.md##method-4-obtain-glue-address-records-from-parent).
+For name server that are out-of-bailiwick, do separate recursive queries to retrieve the IP addresses of those names.
-1. An NS query for the child domain should be sent to each address.
+2. An NS query for the domain name should be sent to each address.
-2. If there are no DNS valid DNS packets containing the NS answer from any of the name servers, this test case fails.
+3. If there are no valid DNS packets containing the NS answer from any of the name servers, this test case fails.

 ### Outcome(s)